-If I only did one contract, it would only be $151.
+If I only did one contract, it would just be $151.
 If I did two, you’re looking at $302 because the price is shifted a little bit.

-You could just do one if you wish, and then if the stock goes higher you would only be obligated to get rid of 100 shares.
-But if you did two, it would cap you completely on your profits at the 130.
+You could do one if you wish, and then if the stock goes higher, you would only be obligated to get rid of 100 shares.
+But if you did two, it would cap you entirely on your profits at the 130.

-Looking at it from this side, here’s the other approach.
-If it goes up on you.
-So if it works in your favor and you actually held on to a great stock, and stocks continue to moving higher, now the stock gets to $130, now you would’ve been profitable at $1211, or $1220.
+Looking at it from this side, here’s the other approach if it goes up on you.
+So if it works in your favor and you held on to a great stock, and stocks continue to moving higher, now the stock gets to $130, now you would’ve been profitable at $1211, or $1220.

 Look at the odds

 But again, remember, the chance of it hitting that $130 is still only 25%, so you have kind of a 75% chance that it’s going to work out fine.
 So you have to kind of look at the odd stat against you and for you.
 What is the potential, because here, if the stock pulls back, you still collect about $300 from it.
 If it stands still, you still collect $300.
 If it goes up a little bit, you collect the $300 and you get stock appreciation and you get to keep your stock.
 If it goes to $129.99 you still get to keep your $300, and you get to keep your stock and then it can continue to appreciate after that.
 This is based on the expiration date.